Select the Object Selection Tools panel. tool from the

 -

-Check these options:
+Check these options as needed:

 - Sample All Layers: Creates a selection based on all layers instead of just the currently selected layer.